DWShuo/dwshuo.dev/blog/content/posts/image-stitching/index.md

 Brute force matching performs an exhaustive search and guarantees the best match, but this comes at the cost of being extremely slow.

-FLANN or "Fast Library for Approximate Nearest Neighbors" like its name suggest is fast but does not gaurntee the best match instead provides the approximate best match.
-To achive its speed FLANN stores the key points in a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree), which is a special cases of binary space partitioning trees.
+FLANN or "Fast Library for Approximate Nearest Neighbors" is much faster but does not gaurntee the best match,but instead provides the approximate best match.
+To achive its speed FLANN stores the key points in a [k-d tree](https://en.wikipedia.org/wiki/K-d_tree), which is a special cases of a binary space partitioning trees.
 Once all the key points are inserted into the k-d tree, k-nearest neighbors algorithm is ran with k set to 2.

 This returns the best match and second best match, their similarities are then compared via a ratio test.
 If the result is a high ratio this would suggest that the